RussellJapheth/users-bask/README.md

     # test.sh # Runs the unit tests
     ```

-    > NB: Depending on your local configuration, the setup script might request for permission to update the permissions to the `basket/writable` folder.
+    > NB: Depending on your local configuration, the scripts may request for permission to update the permissions to the `basket/writable` folder.

 ### Usage